Trow-Registry/trow/INSTALL.md

 If the push seems to hang, check if port 31000 is blocked (common with cloud provider default network rules).

-If you are using google cloud you may need to run this:
+If you're using Google cloud, you can open port 31000 as follows:

 ```
 $ gcloud compute firewall-rules create trow-rule --allow=tcp:31000